Deion Sanders still winning in Black community after first loss at Colorado – KION546

 Black creators are posting about Colorado football online.
 Black people all over the country are wearing Buffaloes gear and rooting for the team despite having no connection to Colorado other than pride and support for what Sanders is doing.
 Kids have tried to peek over the gates near the Buffaloes’ practice facility for a glimpse at it all.

-Over seven million people watched the Buffaloes upset the national championship runner-up TCU in their season opener on Sept.
+More than 7 million people watched the Buffaloes upset last year’s national championship runner-up TCU in their season opener on Sept.
 2, the most-watched college football game that day.

 Sanders has also been vocal about issues that affect the Black community — including the need for more attention and resources to be poured into historically Black colleges and universities — and about his mission to inject a new culture into Colorado football.
 He’s made it clear that he’s not changing, no matter the amount of criticism that his coaching style has received.